AashiDutt/LLM-Eval/experiments/exp2_mt_bench/README.md

 ### Overall Self-Bias Patterns

-GPT judges show the strongest self-preference bias, ranking their own answers #1 significantly more often than expected.
-Claude demonstrates the least bias, with self-preference rates close to the baseline and actually favoring GPT answers over its own.
-Gemini shows mild self-bias, particularly in its core strength domains.
+GPT judges show the strongest self-preference bias, ranking their own answers #1 significantly more often than expected (+36.67 pp above baseline).
+Claude demonstrates the least bias, with self-preference rates slightly below the baseline (-0.83 pp) and actually favoring GPT answers over its own.
+Gemini also shows less self-bias than expected overall (-2.08 pp), but demonstrates strong domain-specific self-bias in its core strength domains (Math: 80%, Reasoning: 60%).
 While GPT answers are selected most frequently even by non-GPT judges (suggesting genuine quality advantages), the substantial gap between GPT judge preferences and other judges' preferences indicates clear self-bias is present.

 ### Domain-wise Breakdown